An introduction to FX options

 Read more

-Collar options are hedging strategies that you can use to manage your exchange rate risk in the currency markets by limiting your exposure to fluctuations that occur within a certain range.
+Some businesses use Collar Options to manage their exchange rate risk by limiting their exposure to fluctuations that occur within a certain FX rate range.

 Participating Forward Contracts

-Participating forwards are very similar to forward contracts, but with one key difference: they allow you to benefit from favourable moves in the currency markets that occur between the date of the contract and the date of the transaction.
+Participating forwards are similar to Forward Contracts, but with one key difference: they allow you to benefit from favourable moves in the currency markets that occur between the date of the contract and the expiry date.

-Participating forwards require you to agree on a worst-case forex rate (the 'strike rate').
-This means that you can exchange at the protected rate should the currency pair drift in an unfavourable direction; you can also participate in favourable movements for a percentage of the structure (this is usually 50%, but it can be tailored to your requirements).
+Participating Forwards require you to agree on a worst-case rate (the 'strike rate').
+This means that you can exchange at the protected rate should the currency pair drift in an unfavourable direction; you can also participate in favourable movements for a percentage of the structure (this is usually 50%, but it can be tailored to your requirements)

-Call 0203 733 1022 to find out more about how other zero-cost FX options, such as knock-out options and extendable FX options, can help your business manage its exchange rate risk.
+Call 0203 733 1022 to find out more about how other Premium-Free FX options, such as Bonus Forwards and Extendable FX Options, can help your business manage its exchange rate risk.

 Please be advised that our Options products may not be appropriate for all prospective clients.